JANANIJAYACHANDRAN/jananij.github.io/README.md

 # jananij.github.io
-Kindly refer the index1.html and style1.css for the module assignment
+Kindly refer the index and style.css for module 2 assignment Kindly refer the index1.html and style1.css for the module 3 assignment